umrover/mrover-workspace/admin/workflow_wiki/README.md

       I respond to these accordingly.
     * Some comments require code changes so I do another work session.
         * If not already on my new branch (`hotkey-docs`), I check it out.
         * Next, I make sure I am working off of the most up to date version of `upstream/main` using  `git pull upstream main`.
-Note that I do **NOT** use the `--rebase` flag this time.
 I save the automated commit message to create the merge commit.
 This step is optional as I can use the `Update branch` button on the [pull request page](https://github.com/umrover/mrover-workspace/pull/505) (which only appears if it's applicable).
           ```console
           $ git pull upstream main
           From https://github.com/umrover/mrover-workspace